Unbiased approximation of posteriors via coupled particle Markov chain Monte Carlo: Coupled particle MCMC

 \subsection{Feynman-Kac model \& SMC sampler}

 The proposed unbiased estimation procedure builds on SMC.
 As a first step, we `adapt' the SMC algorithm to the prior $p(x)$ and likelihood $p(y\cond x)$ under consideration.
-This is a preliminary step that determines the tempering constants and the inner MCMC steps, and thus the target Feynman-Kac model.
+This is a preliminary step that determines the tempering constants and the inner MCMC steps, thus also the target Feynman-Kac model.
+By exploiting adaptive SMC, we are able to obtain a flexible and general \ad{construction} (i.e. applicable to a large class of posterior distributions) for unbiased posterior approximation.

 The adaptation produces a sequence of $S\ge 0$ temperatures, $0<\alpha_1<\cdots < \alpha_S <1$, corresponding to bridging distributions $\pi_{\alpha_s}(x)$, $s=1,\dots,S$.
 Here, $S$ and temperatures $\alpha_s$, $s=1,\dots,S$, are chosen from this initial application of SMC with $N_0\ge 1$ particles, so that importance weights meet an effective sample size (ESS) threshold as, e.g., in \citet{Jasra2010}.
-The adaptation also produces the number $m_s$, $s=1,\ldots, S$, of iterations of a `simple' MCMC kernel $p_{\alpha_s}(dx'\mid x)$ that preserves $\pi_{\alpha_s}(x)$.
-For each $s$, we choose $m_s$ via a criterion that requires sufficiently reduced sample correlation for pre- and post- scalar statistics $f_j:\mathcal{X}\to \mathbb{R}$, $j=1,\ldots $, of the evolving particles.
+The adaptation also determines the number $m_s$, $s=1,\ldots, S$, of iterations of an `inner' MCMC kernel $p_{\alpha_s}(dx'\mid x)$ that preserves $\pi_{\alpha_s}(x)$.
+More in details, for each $s$, we choose $m_s$ via a criterion that requires sufficiently reduced sample correlation, for particles pre- and post-application of MCMC steps, over given scalar statistics of interest, $f_j:\mathcal{X}\to \mathbb{R}$, $j=1,\ldots $.
 See Sections~\ref{sec:simul} and \ref{sec:ggm_results} for examples of such statistics for specific models, which in both cases include the log-likelihood $f_1(x) = \log\{p(y\cond x)\}$.
-Using a synthesis of $m_s$ simple MCMC steps increases diversity among the particles $x^{1:N_0}_s$ to avoid weight degeneracy. \citet[Section~4.4]{Kantas2014} consider similar adaptation of $m_s$.
+Concatenating $m_s$ inner MCMC steps increases diversity among the particles $x^{1:N_0}_s$ to avoid weight degeneracy. \citet{Kantas2014} consider similar adaptation of $m_s$.
 Algorithm~\ref{alg:FK} summarizes the adaptive procedure where $\widehat{\mathrm{corr}}(\cdot, \cdot)$ in Step~\ref{step:corr} denotes the sample correlation.